Cap-go/website/content/blog/angular-mobile-app-capacitor.md

 ![android-studio-run](/android-studio-run.webp)

 In Xcode, you need to set up your signing account to deploy your app to a real device instead of just the simulator.
-If you haven't done this before, Xcode guides you through the process (but again, you need to be enrolled in the Developer Program).
-After that, you can simply hit play to run the app on your connected device, which you can select at the top.
+If you haven't done this before, Xcode guides you through the process (but again, you must be enrolled in the Developer Program).
+Subsequently, you can simply hit play to run the app on your connected device, which you can select at the top.
 Here's an example:

 ![xcode-run](/xcode-run.webp)